dotnet/docs/docs/framework/winforms/advanced/how-to-use-interpolation-mode-to-control-image-quality-during-scaling.md

 ---
-title: "How to: Use Interpolation Mode to Control Image Quality During Scaling | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Use Interpolation Mode to Control Image Quality During Scaling" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"